 The 63-year-old Norwegian businessman ranks #2124 on Forbes Billionaire List with a net worth of $1 billion.
 From a long standing family of Norwegian fur merchants, Alex was born in Norway, raised in Sweden, schooled in the Canary Islands and attended university at Harvard.
 Mr Vik has invested in several different industries, from insurance to closed funds, but he made significant wealth in the tech industry.
 He lives in Monaco with his wife and four children.

-Interesting factoid: Alexander Vik owns Christiania Vodka brand, made from a 400-year-old recipe that originated in the court of Norway’s King Christian IV.
+Interesting fact: Alexander Vik owns Christiania Vodka brand, made from a 400-year-old recipe that originated in the court of Norway’s King Christian IV.

 11. Michele Ferrero